 You visit the Man Mo Temple, built in 1847 by wealthy merchants as a tribute to the God of Literature (Man) and God of War (Mo).
 Bright reds and golds dominate, and incense coils hang above you, filling the room with fragrant smoke.
 My guide explained the meaning in the temple’s details, such as the two 19th-century chairs that would have been used to ‘carry’ the gods during religious processions.

 The highlight of my tour was taking the world’s steepest funicular up to the top of Victoria Peak, which rises 554 m (1,817 ft) above the city.
-While the journey lasts just seven minutes, the views change with each second as Hong Kong’s skyscrapers seem to shrink and more of the harbour comes into view.
+While the journey lasts just seven minutes, the views change with each second as Hong Kong’s skyscrapers seem to shrink and more of the harbor comes into view.
 At the top is a restaurant (I suggest lunch or a glass of wine here if you plan to revisit), and you’ll have plenty of time to take photographs.

 Once you’ve descended, your next stop is the traditional fishing village of Aberdeen on the island’s southwest coast.
 Tanka people traditionally lived on junks in this region; while most now live onshore, some still inhabit a floating village in Aberdeen Harbour.

 As an add-on, you can take a trip on a sampan (a traditional flat-bottomed wooden boat) for an insight into life on the water.
-You’ll stop for lunch at Jumbo Floating Restaurant in the harbour, which serves Cantonese-style seafood, dim sum and barbecued meats.
+You’ll stop for lunch at Jumbo Floating Restaurant in the harbor, which serves Cantonese-style seafood, dim sum and barbecued meats.

 The tour ends with some shopping in Stanley Market, where souvenirs and silks are sold alongside Chinese artwork and modern clothing.